Golden Spike Company

 The Golden Spike Company was an American space transport startup active from 2010 to 2013.
 The company was chartered for business in Colorado with the objective to offer private commercial space transportation services to the surface of the Moon.
 The name of the company is in reference to the ceremonial final spike placed in the First transcontinental railroad upon its completion.
 The company's Internet site was taken offline in September 2015.

 History

-The first public mention of a concept related to the name of this company and involving people associated with the company was at a conference in Hawaii on May, 2012, where it was suggested that "A privately circulated proposal, known as 'Golden Spike' and backed by respected scientific and astronautical entities, envisions the development of a reliable 'Cislunar Superhighway'."
 The company was formally announced at a press conference held on December 6, 2012, at the National Press Club, wherein details of the company and its ambitions were presented.

 Golden Spike was founded in 2010 by Alan Stern, former NASA associate administrator for science (2007-2008), and Gerry Griffin, former NASA Johnson Space Center Director.
 Griffin was the initial chairman of the board.
 Additional members of the board of directors in 2012 were space entrepreneur Esther Dyson and Taber MacCallum, co-founder and CEO of Paragon Space Development Corp.
 Other advisers include former speaker of the U.S. House of Representatives Newt Gingrich, former NASA Space Shuttle manager Wayne Hale, author and aeronautical engineer Homer Hickam, and former governor of New Mexico Bill Richardson.